Norges Bank

 The right to pay cash

-Under the Central Bank Act, banknotes and coins are legal tender.
+The Central Bank Act establishes that banknotes and coins are legal tender.
 But what does this actually mean?

 What does the law say?

-Section 3-5 (1) of the Central Bank Act states that Norges Bank’s notes and coins are legal tender and furthermore, that no one is obliged to accept more than 25 coins of each denomination in any one payment.
-Beyond this, the Act does not elaborate further on what legal tender implies.
+Section 3-5 (1) of the Central Bank Act stipulates that banknotes and coins issued by Norges Bank are legal tender.
+It further states that no one is obliged to accept more than 25 coins of each denomination in one transaction.
+Beyond this, the Act does not elaborate on what legal tender implies.

 Related Topics